Convenience Shortcuts for Matched Punctuation Marks ([{`”

 ⌘0 Set default style

-↑⌥⌘H Add/remove Highlight from current selection
+↑⌥⌘H Add/remove Highlight to/from current selection

 ⌘K Add or edit link to current selection